isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This is a specific variant of the gerenral rule that [a concept mist make semantic sense](#Rt-low).
+This is a specific variant of the general rule that [a concept must make semantic sense](#Rt-low).

 ##### Example, bad (using TS concepts)